 Prior to joining the Laura and John Arnold Foundation, Esther worked as a policy researcher for a Fortune 500 company focusing on international human rights and corporate sustainable development.
 She also served as a cultural affairs policy researcher through a partnership with the Houston Mayor's Office and is a former member of a Rice University research team that focused on memory and cognition in relation to learning.
 As a Horatio Alger Association of Distinguished Americans National Scholar, community volunteer, and speaker for at-risk students, Esther brings deep passion to the Laura and John Arnold Foundation to transform the United States’ public education system.
 Esther holds a degree in Cognitive Science from Rice University, with a concentration in Neuroscience.

-Kerry manages the Foundation’s portfolio of innovative technology-based philanthropic projects, including the Giving Library, the ERIN Project, and Innovation Labs.
+Kerry manages the Foundation’s portfolio of innovative technology-based philanthropic projects, including the Giving Library and Innovation Labs.
 He is also responsible for providing the Foundation with ideas for new technology-related innovation projects that align with its overall strategic goals.
 Kerry holds a joint degree in philosophy and psychology from Trinity University, where he was a member of the national service fraternity Alpha Phi Omega and the philosophy honors society Phi Sigma Tau.
 He has a passion for using critical and analytical philosophical approaches to create social impact.

 Leila is a former journalist with experience producing award-winning television reports, leading complex multimedia campaigns, and developing internal and external communications strategies.
 Prior to joining the Foundation, she was a senior manager in the Office of Communications at one of the largest school districts in the country.
 Leila served as the project manager for some of the district's largest communications initiatives and provided editorial direction across multiple platforms, including the Web, print, television, and social media.
 Leila began her career as a radio and television news reporter and spent 13 years reporting in San Antonio, Texas, and upstate New York.
 She graduated cum laude from Syracuse University with a degree in Political Science and Broadcast Journalism.